-With Back to School season, we can expect to be B-U-S-Y!
-There’s school supplies, scheduling, the start of extracurriculars and meals to think about.
-I’m feeling overwhelmed just thinking about it.
-One good thing is that I have some easy weekday supper recipes in my arsenal.
-Chicken is a go-to meal in our home because of its versatility and the fact that everyone likes it.
+It’s important to me to have some easy dinners in my arsenal.
+This pineapple chicken is a go-to meal in our home because of its versatility and the fact that everyone likes it.
 I can’t say that about all foods in a home full of picky eaters.

 One recipe that is quick, easy and delicious is Hawaiian Chicken.
 I don’t know if it’s really from the state of Hawaii, but it does have pineapple in it.
 Don’t you notice that a lot of recipes with pineapple are called “Hawaiian”.
 I digress…